pmb6tz/windows-desktop-switcher/README.md

 You can also customize the hotkeys and actions as described in the section below.

 ## Overview
 This script creates more convenient hotkeys for switching virtual desktops in Windows 10.
-I built this to better mirror the mapping I use on linux (with dwm), and it's always annoyed me that Windows does not have better hotkey support for this feature (for instance, there's no way to go directly to a desktop by number).
+I built this to better mirror the mapping I use on linux (with dwm), and it always annoys me that Windows does not have better hotkey support for this feature (for instance, there's no way to go directly to a desktop by number).

 ## Running
 [Install AutoHotkey](https://autohotkey.com/download/) v1.1 or later, then run the `desktop_switcher.ahk` script (open with AutoHotkey if prompted).
 You can disable the switching animation by opening "Adjust the appearance and performance of Windows" and then unselecting the checkmark "Animate windows when minimizing and maximizing".